International relocation and customs

 When bringing goods into the Netherlands because you are moving, studying, getting married or receiving an inheritance, you may be entitled to exemption from import taxes.
 You are usually allowed to bring removal goods, such as your household and personal effects, without paying import taxes.
 However, this is subject to conditions.
 It also depends on whether you are moving to the Netherlands from an EU country or from a non-EU country.

 You are moving to the Netherlands from an EU country

 Are you moving to the Netherlands from another EU country?
-If so there is no need for you to declare your removal goods or personal goods to Customs.
-That is because there is freedom of movement for goods in the European Union (EU).
-But there are exceptions!
+If so, you do not need to file a customs declaration for your removal goods or personal effects.
+This is because there is free movement of goods within the European Union (EU).
+However, there are exceptions.

 You are moving to the Netherlands from a non-EU country